 Where should I try to hit the ball?

 Hitting Tips – Always approach the inside & top part of the ball.
-This will help the ball go where it should go.
+Inside and the top part of ball approach will help the ball go where it should go.
 If it’s pitched inside you’ll pull the ball.
 If it’s away, you should go the other way with the ball.
-Approach the ball inside and on top and you’ll have a lot more line drives and ground balls – instead of line drives and fly balls.
+Approach the ball inside and on top, and you’ll have a lot more line drives and ground balls – instead of line drives and fly balls.

 Important: Make sure when you make contact that you have your top palm facing the sky!